deanturpin/modern/readme.md

     // Brace initialers
     //
-    // These do take a bit of getting used to but they do give you extra
+    // These take a bit of getting used to but they do give you extra checks.
-    // checks.
-For example the compiler coughs a narrowing warning for the
+    // For example the compiler coughs a narrowing warning for the following. double wide{1.0};
-    // following.
-    double wide{1.0};
     float narrow{wide};